AI writes code. Humans write software.

 The loop in motion

 Agentic development does not need more places to watch work happen.
-It needs a place for judgment to become part of the work.
+The agent keeps building; the open choice stays attached to the work until the team makes the call.

 01